a-renzini/pygwb/JOSS_submission/paper.md

 # Statement of need

 Due to the considerable amount of data to analyze, and the vast panorama of GWB models to test, the detection and characterization of a GWB requires a community effort.
 Furthermore, data handling and model building entail a number of different choices, depending on specific analysis purposes.
-Up until the previous LIGO-Virgo-KAGRA Collaboration (LVK) observing run, O3, the collaboration has relied on an internal matlab-based pipeline available at [@stochasticm] to perform stochastic analyses.
+Up until the previous LIGO-Virgo-KAGRA Collaboration (LVK) observing run, O3, the collaboration has relied on an internal MATLAB-based pipeline available at [@stochasticm] to perform stochastic analyses.
 This pipeline lacks the ability to perform parameter estimation, as well as modularity and flexibility.
 This exemplifies the need for an accessible, flexible, and user-friendly open-source codebase for the current and upcoming LVK runs: `pygwb`.
 To fully cater to user needs, `pygwb` is modular and extensively customizable, and is accompanied by exhaustive documentation.

 # Method